derbibiko/zyne_b/README.md

 `python3 setup.py install --use-double`

+For Linux users (esp.
+Ubuntu) install libsndfile1-dev, portaudio19-dev, libportmidi-dev, liblo-dev, and python3-pyaudio first, then run

+`python3 setup.py install --use-double --user`

+If building pyo fails one can try to install the original pyo package via

+`pip3 install pyo`

 - go inside the folder "zyne" and execute the Python script "Zyne.py"

 `python3 Zyne.py`

+### Linux notes ###

+If Zyne.py cannot start due to audio settings it could be useful to install jackd2 and start it via `jack_control start` first (but do not use it).
+In addition to set the Sample Rate 48kHz could fix an issue as well.

 ### How to create a macos App ###